Skip to Content

 How Often Do Pitbulls Go Into Heat?

-Pitbulls go into heat twice a year, approximately every 6 months.
+Pitbulls go into heat twice a year, approximately every six months.
 Keep a calendar to know when your Pitbull’s next heat cycle is so you know when to expect the next one.
-If they miss a period, they could be pregnant or experiencing health issues.

 The American Kennel Club (AKC) states most dogs go into heat every six months, and Pitbulls are no exception.